What are the main methods of resolving commercial disputes?

 With regard to depositions, the Rules of Court allow for depositions while an action is pending, before an action is filed, or pending appeal.
 These depositions may be in the form of oral examination or written interrogatories, and are admissible and may be used against a party who was present at the taking of the deposition and thus had an opportunity to pose cross-examination questions to the deponent.

-Is expert evidence permitted and how is it dealt with?
-Is the expert appointed by the court or the parties and what duties do they owe?
+Is expert evidence permitted in your jurisdiction?
+If so, how is it dealt with (and in particular, are experts appointed by the court or the parties, and what duties do they owe)?

 Expert evidence is allowed as an exception to the general rule prohibiting the admissibility of opinions of witnesses.
 The opinions of experts are allowed on matters requiring special knowledge, skill, experience, training, or education, which must be demonstrated and proven before the courts allow the testimony as expert testimony.
 Generally, the parties will offer the testimony of their chosen experts, but the courts may also engage the services of experts should they deem fit.